Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 7/The Mechanics and the Fiction.md

 >
 >You make the Undertake a Journey move, giving your journey a rank of dangerous, and roll a strong hit.
 You mark progress, and take the option to preserve your supply.
 You zoom out to envision a good first day of travel.
 You head south along the trade road, which is little more than a muddy path meandering through the low hills.
 The weather is fair.
 You catch a nice fat rabbit for dinner.
 >
->You Ask the Oracle for guidance on your first waypoint by rolling on the Location (page 176) and Location Descriptor (page 177) tables.
+>You Ask the Oracle for guidance on your first waypoint by rolling on the [[Location]]  and [[Locations Descriptor]] tables.
 The oracle answers, “Mystic site” and “Beautiful.”
 >
 >You interpret this answer as a set of standing stones the locals call ‘The Three Maidens’.
 Looking for a bit more detail, you roll on the Action and Theme tables.
 The oracle responds, “Communicate Dreams.”
 >